Pressio/SHAW/README.md

 as well as the Galerkin reduced order model (ROM).

 Specifically, this code has been developed mainly for the following paper: pending review.
-(We will add a link as soon as we get the paper back).
+(We will add a link as soon as we get the paper back or we post it on arXiv).

 # Prerequisites
 To build and use the code, you need to have CMake>=3.11.0,